Brendan McCarthy: Comics

-In 2009, Brendan was commissioned by Marvel Comics to create a new take on Doctor Strange.
+In 2009, McCarthy was commissioned by Marvel Comics to create a new take on Doctor Strange.
 The mini-series was ultimately published as Spider-Man: Fever in April 2010.
 Brendan returned to 2000 AD in 2010 on a Judge Dredd story with Al Ewing, spoofing Dr Who, and with whom he created a popular new story, The Zaucer of Zilk, which he has described as a cross between Harry Potter and Aladdin Sane: "A glammatronic phantasmagoria."
 The series debuted in March 2012.
 It was reprinted by IDW in a new format with both issues quickly selling out.
-Zaucer of Zilk appeared in many "best of the year" lists.
+The Zaucer of Zilk appeared in many "best of the year" lists.

-In 2013 he published The Best of Milligan & McCarthy, a brand new collection of his most famous comic works co-created with Peter Milligan, through Dark Horse Comics.
+In 2013 he published The Best of Milligan & McCarthy, a brand new collection of comic works co-created with Peter Milligan, through Dark Horse Comics.
 McCarthy wrote and drew a graphic novel titled Dream Gang for the publisher that was released in July 2016.
 A collection of his classic Judge Dredd stories from over 35 years of work was collected by IDW in hardcover and released in January 2017.
-Brendan completed artwork on a new Chopper strip for Rebellion Publishing in 2018 and a sequel to The Zaucer of Zilk, published in 2020 in 2000AD.
-His new strip, Nakka of the S.T.A.R.S., was published in 2021.
+McCarthy completed artwork on a new Chopper strip for Rebellion Publishing in 2018 and a sequel to The Zaucer of Zilk, published in 2020 in 2000AD.
+His final strip for the magazine, Nakka of the S.T.A.R.S., was published in 2021.

 Film and television

-Beginning in the seventies McCarthy has worked extensively in TV, producing designs for an ultimately unmade Dan Dare live-action television series, as well as storyboards for the Arabian animated TV series New Babylon and Jim Henson'sThe Storyteller.
-He was as designer on the films Highlander, the first live-action Teenage Mutant Ninja Turtles film, Lost in Space and The Borrowers.
-He was also hired by Saturday Night Live producer Lorne Michaels to write and design visual gags to the film Coneheads.
+Beginning in the 1980s McCarthy has worked extensively in TV, producing designs for an ultimately unmade Dan Dare live-action television series, as well as storyboards for the Arabian animated TV series New Babylon and Jim Henson'sThe Storyteller.

+He was concept designer/board artist on the films Highlander, the first live-action Teenage Mutant Ninja Turtles film, Lost in Space and The Borrowers.
+He was also hired by Saturday Night Live producer Lorne Michaels to write and design for the film Coneheads.

-McCarthy spent much of the remainder of the 1990s working in film and television, most notably as the production designer of the international hit CGI animated science fiction TV series ReBoot and as the character creator for War Planets.
-He was then asked to co-write and design Mad Max: Fury Road with director George Miller after meeting in Hollywood.
+McCarthy spent much of the remainder of the 1990s working in film and television, most notably as the production designer of the animated science fiction TV series ReBoot and as the character creator for War Planets.
+In 1997 he was then asked to co-write and design Mad Max: Fury Road with director George Miller after meeting in Hollywood.
 The film was shot in 2012, with McCarthy visiting the set in Namibia.
 It was released in 2015, with the final film receiving many "best of the year" awards including six Oscars.
 It was McCarthy's first Hollywood screenplay, and he was the original Production Designer on the movie.
-His comic Freakwave was, in part, inspired by Miller's Mad Max 2.
-The pair also created and co-wrote the forthcoming new CGI animated feature called Fur Brigade.
+The pair also created and co-wrote a new animated feature called Fur Brigade.